Erdenheim Farm: Dixon

+Land sales and preservation

-The Hill at Whitemarsh, established in the early 2000s as a retirement community, bought Eugenia Hospital, intending to demolish it and built a 55+ age-group cluster-housing and luxury apartments.
+The Hill at Whitemarsh, established in the early 2000s as a retirement community, bought Eugenia Hospital, intending to demolish it and built a complex of 55+ age-group cluster-housing and luxury apartments.
 In 2001, Dixon sold about 50 acres of the Angus Tract to the retirement community.
 In reaction to this sale, a non-profit organization, the Whitemarsh Foundation, was founded to preserve Erdenheim Farm.

-Since Dixon's death in 2006, his heirs have sold the land in a series of transactions.
-However, the work of organizations and government entities such as the Whitemarsh Foundation, Whitemarsh Township, Montgomery County, Preservation Society, public and private foundation records illustrate, that such work—just as the Wideners and Dixons did themselves—along with donations from the McCausland family, do work.
+Since Dixon's death in 2006, his heirs have sold land in a series of transactions.
+However, the work of organizations and government entities such as the Whitemarsh Foundation, the Whitemarsh Township Preservation Society, Whitemarsh Township, and public and private foundation records illustrate, that such work—just as the Wideners and Dixons did themselves—along with donations from the McCausland family, do work.
 The farm has remained undeveloped since The Hill at Whitemarsh's construction.
-Although 2018-2021 are being executed for Hawk Ridge development in an area where the Agnus cattle used to graze and is owned by the Hill at Whitemarsh.
+Although 2018–2021 are being executed for Hawk Ridge development in an area where the Agnus cattle used to graze and is owned by the Hill at Whitemarsh.
 However, given that the large majority of the farm is mostly untouched and preserved in perpetuity since the time of William Penn, the continuation of what the farm is today will live on through philanthropy, donations, and to those who drive by.
 It is a lasting symbol of what America was and still is, today.
 Given its location on the border of Philadelphia, it may be considered the "Central Park" of the region to which it is preserved for all to enjoy and exist in its likeness for decades to come.